 Does your grocery budget seem out of control?
-Use these tips to save money on groceries so you’ll have more to spend on other things.
+These tips will help you save money on groceries so you’ll have more to spend on other things.

 1. Make a budget

 Believe it or not, I never did this until recently.
 Sure, my hubby and I had talked about budgeting for groceries but then I’d go to the store and get whatever looked good.
 Many times I didn’t even know exactly how much I’d spent.
 I started budgeting (REALLY budgeting this time) and though I sometimes go over, I’m much more conscientious about how much I spend.
 I’m also less likely to put unnecessary items in my cart.

 Before you start planning what you’re going to buy, check out what you already have.
 If you have a freezer full of meat or a pantry full of good stuff, use some of that up first before you buy any more.

 This is more than just checking to see how much wine you’ve got left!
 I’ve recently started doing this and it definitely makes a difference, especially when it comes to perishables like produce.
 I’d get to the store and would have no idea what fruits and veggies I had left in my fridge.
 Then I’d go back home and realize that I already had plenty.
 That’s when food gets thrown away and money is wasted.

 My friend Hannah at Eat, Drink & Save Money does a weekly post called Food Waste Friday and now I always have her in the back of my mind when I do have to throw something away.
 I’m trying hard not to let you down, Hannah!!!